 But the newlyweds have no illusions about the vow “in sickness and in health”.
 Their joy comes from consciously committing to share the best and the worst of what comes ahead.

 A lovely example...

 Stauss thought he’d never get married again.
-But he knew he had the right women in
+But he knew he had the right woman in Jackson.

 And, yes, the two now share at room at the health care center.